 I am not a search expert by any stretch, and certainly many can parse this data much better than I. My intent is to understand marketplace seasonality as it relates to ad agency business development.
 I’ll bet no one will disagree that December is the slowest month of the year.
 Google’s search volume confirms this.
 But what happens the rest of the year and how can we shape the business development plan around the activity of marketers?

 It is important to note that according to Capterra, fully 30% of all Google searches are employment-related.
 Removing job seekers from the equation shouldn’t skew the results all that much.
 Note that the peak months for general employment-related search is August then September and October, as well as January.

 According to Google, the search volume for Advertising Agency related terms averages about 6,200 per month.
 If you remove job seekers, it may be closer to 4,340 however for the sake of discussion we’ll use the full number.
 Compare that to the search volume for Digital Agency at about 1,900 per month.
 (Who said Digital Agencies are taking over the world?)
 The average for Marketing Services is 1,600, and Social Media Agency is 1,300.

-Overall search volume of combined and related terms was down about 15% in 2015 compared with 2014.
+Overall search volume of combined and related terms was down about 15% compared to the previous year.
 I have to agree.
-While there were peaks in activity last year, overall 2015 was slower, particularly in the second half.
+While there were peaks in activity last year, overall it was slower, particularly in the second half.
 You may have a different experience, but I recall data last year indicating a slow down as well.